Loan repayment insurance terms

 - provide LHV with correct and complete information on the circumstances of the loss event;

-- after becoming unemployed, register as unemployed at the Estonian Unemployment Insurance Fund and notify LHV thereof;
+After becoming unemployed, the insured person is obliged to register as unemployed with the Estonian Unemployment Insurance Fund and inform LHV thereof.

-- provide proof of incapacity for work in the form of a certificate of incapacity for work issued by a doctor.
+The insured person is obliged to prove incapacity for work with a certificate of incapacity for work issued by a doctor and a medical history.

-Obligations of the policyholder and insured person
+Obligations of the insured person and the policyholder

-The insured person is obliged to:
+The insured person is obligated to:

-- forward LHV the documents and explanations required by LHV for ascertaining the facts of the loss event, which certify the occurrence of the insured event, for example, in the event of loss of work, to forward a document confirming the registration as unemployed at the Estonian Unemployment Insurance Fund once a month;
+- forward to LHV the documents and explanations required by LHV for ascertaining the facts of the loss event, which certify the occurrence of the insured event, for example, in the event of loss of work, to forward a document confirming their registration as unemployed at the Estonian Unemployment Insurance Fund once a month;

 Obligations of LHV